What is the Difference Between Ocular Hypertension and Glaucoma?

+What is the Difference Between Ocular Hypertension and Glaucoma?
 Glaucoma is a disease of the eye’s optic nerve and is diagnosed when changes to the optic nerve occur.
 Patients with glaucoma generally have elevated eye pressure.
-Ocular hypertension refers to when the pressure inside the eye, called intraocular pressure, is higher than normal without having any optic nerve damage or vision loss.
+Ocular hypertension is a condition where the pressure in your eyes, or your intraocular pressure (IOP), is higher than normal.
+This continual high pressure in the eye can cause damage to the optic nerve and lead to glaucoma or vision loss.

-The dangerous buildup of internal eye pressure causes slow, but progressive damage to the optic nerve either by pressing on its microscopic fibers or by reducing the blood flow to them.
-If ocular hypertension is left untreated some people can progress to actual glaucoma and vision loss.
-High intraocular pressure (IOP) doesn't always lead directly to glaucoma; however, high IOP is considered an important risk factor for the disease.
-If a patient has ocular hypertension that means they are a "glaucoma suspect" and may have or may develop glaucoma because of elevated pressure.
+How Ocular Hypertension Can Lead to Glaucoma The dangerous buildup of internal eye pressure causes slow but progressive damage to the optic nerve either by pressing on its microscopic fibers or by reducing the blood flow to them.
+If ocular hypertension is left untreated, some people can progress to glaucoma and vision loss.
+IOP doesn't always lead directly to glaucoma; however, high IOP is considered an important risk factor for the disease.
+If a patient has ocular hypertension, that means they are a "glaucoma suspect" and may have or may develop glaucoma because of elevated pressure.
 An eye doctor will want to observe the patient more closely and monitor for the onset of glaucoma.

-If a patient has ocular hypertension or is a glaucoma suspect then eye drops may be used to reduce the eye pressure.
-Since ocular hypertension and being a glaucoma suspect increases your risk of glaucoma the condition has to be monitored carefully.
+Prevention and Treatment of Ocular Hypertension If a patient has ocular hypertension or is a glaucoma suspect, then eye drops may be used to reduce the eye pressure.
+Since ocular hypertension increases your risk of glaucoma, the condition has to be monitored carefully.
 Your eye doctor will have to regularly check your IOP to see whether the optic nerve develops any damage.
-The ophthalmologists and optometrists at Normandy Optical can perform tests such as visual field testing, optic nerve fiber analysis, and direct visualization of the nerve.
-Regular eye doctor visits will also help gauge the effectiveness of ocular hypertension treatments that are implemented and we can diagnose glaucoma, or rule out any other problems.
+The optometrists at Normandy Optical can perform tests such as visual field testing, optic nerve fiber analysis, and direct visualization of the nerve.
+Regular eye doctor visits will also help gauge the effectiveness of ocular hypertension treatments, and we can diagnose glaucoma or rule out any other problems.

-You may be prescribed one or more of the following glaucoma eye drops:
+Glaucoma Eye Drops You may be prescribed one or more of the following glaucoma eye drops:

 Prostaglandins - To increase the outflow of aqueous fluid from the eye